Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Simulated and Empirical Examples

 Table \ref{tab:est_hp_short} replicates the first two columns of Tables 2 and 3 in \citet[pp1319-1321]{honore2018}.
 For brevity, only the first four coefficients are reported here.
 The estimates are similar for both specifications.
 However, the time required to compute the estimates is significantly reduced: the two specifications take 3.5 and 5.5 hours to estimate with their replication code.
-In comparison, Algorithm \ref{algo:sgn} finds estimates in 11 minutes using the same code.
+In comparison, Algorithm \ref{algo:sgn} finds estimates in less than 15 minutes using the same code.
 For comparison, for the $12$ coefficient model, the random-walk Metropolis-Hastings (MH) algorithm has yet to converge after $100000$ iterations (i.e. 10 hours, see Figure \ref{fig:HP_MCMC}, Appendix \ref{Apx:HP_add}) for the same distant starting value.
 MH converges more quickly from the same starting value as \citet{honore2018} (not reported).
-Table \ref{tab:est_hp_eps} in Appendix \ref{apx:extra_MC_Emp} provides additional results for $\varepsilon = 0.8 \cdot 10^{-2}, 2.5 \cdot 10^{-2}$.
+Table \ref{tab:est_hp_eps} in Appendix \ref{apx:extra_MC_Emp} provides additional results for $\varepsilon = 0.8 \cdot 10^{-2}, 2.11 \cdot 10^{-2}$.
+The latter is the MSE minimizing bandwidth.
 The range of bandwidths that provide accurate estimates is much narrower than in previous examples.
 Two features explain this issue: first, the optimal weighting matrix $W_n$ used for estimation has condition number $\kappa = 1.9 \cdot 10^{3}$, $4.4 \cdot 10^{3}$, for the smaller and larger specification, respectively.
 This is because several moments are strongly correlated.
 Second, the Jacobian estimated using Algorithm \ref{algo:sqn} at the solution has condition number $2 \cdot 10^{3}$, $5 \cdot 10^3$, indicating a relatively small $\underline{\sigma}$.
-Note that the dummies corresponding to $\ge$ 62 yrs-old and $\ge$ 65 yrs-old, and the corresponding moments, are somewhat redundant -- using a more parsimonious specification should help with both of these issues.
+Note that the dummies corresponding to $\ge$ 62 yrs-old and $\ge$ 65 yrs-old, and the corresponding moments, are somewhat redundant -- using a more parsimonious specification could help improve on both of these issues.